byuitechops/d2l-to-canvas-conversion-tool/README.md

 12. What is your password?
 (CCT password.
 Must have admin rights in D2L)

+ #### Online

+To run an **online** course simply select the online platform, enter the Brightspace OU, and then use the default settings (spam enter).
+Because each online course is run using the same standards we use the same settings each time, and have set these values to the default for the online platform.

+#### Campus

 The typical answers for **Campus** courses are as follows.
 Please talk to a Lead before doing this for the first time:
 1. Platform: campus
 2. DBrightspace OU: check spreadsheet